Ticks and Lyme Disease

 Lyme disease is an illness caused by the bacterium, Borrelia burgdorferi, which can be spread through the bite of certain types of ticks.
 In Ontario, black-legged ticks (also known as deer ticks) are the main species of ticks responsible for spreading Lyme disease.
 Ticks live in and around wooded areas and they get infected when they feed on mice, squirrels, birds and other small animals that carry the bacteria.
 Ticks then spread the bacteria to humans.

-- What is a tick?
+What is a tick?

 Ticks are small biting arachnids (related to scorpions, spiders and mites) that feed on blood.
 Ticks cannot fly or jump.
 Ticks vary in size and colour.
 Before feeding, adult ticks are approximately 1-5 mm in length.
 Ticks feed on blood by attaching to humans and animals.

-- Do all ticks carry the Lyme disease bacteria?
+Do all ticks carry the Lyme disease bacteria?

 No. In fact, the majority of black-legged ticks do NOT carry Borrelia burgdorferi, the bacterium that causes Lyme disease.
-Approximately 1 in 5 ticks in the KFL&A area test positive for this bacteria.
+Approximately 1 in 5 ticks found in the KFL&A area test positive for this bacteria.

-- How long does a tick need to be attached to a human to transmit Lyme disease?
+How long does a tick need to be attached to a human to transmit Lyme disease?

 Ticks are most likely to transmit infection after being attached for more than 24 hours because the bacteria require time to move from the tick’s gut to its salivary glands.
 Because of this delay, prompt detection and removal of ticks is one of the key methods of preventing Lyme disease.

-- What do I do if I find a tick on me?
+What do I do if I find a tick on me?

-- How is Lyme disease diagnosed?
+How is Lyme disease diagnosed?

 Health care providers base their diagnosis of Lyme disease on a number of factors including:

-- Is there a known tick exposure?
+- whether there was a known tick exposure,

-- Is there treatment for Lyme disease?
+Is there treatment for Lyme disease?

-- How can I prevent tick bites?
+How can I prevent tick bites?

-You can protect yourself from tick bites by:
+When you venture into forests or overgrown areas, you can protect yourself from tick bites by:

-- Can I catch Lyme disease from my pet?
+Can I catch Lyme disease from my pet?